-At retirement, you will receive a pension equal to:
+At retirement, you will receive a benefit equal to:

-- 1/60th (1.66 percent) of your FAS for each year of prior service including prior service credit you have received for military duty; and
+- 1.66 percent of your FAS for each year of prior service, including service credit you have received for military duty; and

-- An annuity purchased by any voluntary contributions (and the interest earned) you might have made to the Retirement System.
+- An annuity purchased by any voluntary contributions you have made to the Retirement System and the interest they earned.